 WARNING: Avoid accidental starting.
-Always unplug the saw from the power source before installing a bar and/or chain.
+Always unplug saw from power source before installing a bar and/or chain.
 CAUTION: Wear protective gloves when handling chain.
 The chain is sharp and can cut you even when it is not moving.

 It is normal for a new chain to stretch during the first 30 minutes of operation.
 You should recheck your chain tension frequently and adjust the chain tension as required.
 See "Check Chain Tension" in the Maintenance section.